Designing a more mindful YouTube experience

 Reduce screen time and encourage viewers to take breaks, while ensuring creators receive engagement and compensation.

-Design changes that balance mindful usage and revenue
+Design changes to facilitate mindful usage

 A redesign of the Home feed to place more focus on the search function.